CLIUtils/CLI11/README.md

 ## Installing

-To use, copy CLI.hpp into your include directory, and you are set.
+To use, copy CLI11.hpp into your include directory, and you are set.
+This is combined from the source files for every release.

 To build the tests, get the entire directory and use CMake: